FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 # Appendix B: Conditional Throughput

-This is the specification of how to compute conditional throughput.
+This is the specification of how to compute Conditional Throughput, as referred to in section [Conditional Throughput](#Conditional-Throughput).

-Any intended load value can be used as the basis for the following computation, but only the relevant lower bound (at the end of the search) leads to the value called the conditional throughput for a given search goal.
+Any intended load value can be used as the basis for the following computation, but only the Relevant Lower Bound (at the end of the search) leads to the value called the Conditional Throughput for a given Search Goal.

 The algorithm uses (some subsets of) the set of all available trial results from trials measured at a given intended load at the end of the search.
-All durations are those returned by the measurer.
+All durations are those returned by the Measurer.

 The block at the end of this appendix holds pseudocode which computes a value stored as variable conditional_throughput.